fabiommendes/elm-bricks/README.md

 # Elm-Bricks

-elm-bricks is a library that define "brick" components that behave similarly as Html elements.
+elm-bricks is a library that define "brick" components that behave similarly to Html elements.
 Differently than Html objects, bricks can be stored in models and serialized/deserialized as JSON.
-This makes it ideal to talk to a server that might render HTML fragments in a JSON representation which is then controlled by Elm's mainloop.
+This makes it ideal to talk to a server that might render HTML fragments serialized in JSON.

 The main goal is to interact seamlessly with the [django-bricks](https://github.com/fabiommendes/django-bricks/) library and consume brick elements from a Django server.
 The serialization protocol, however is very simple and can be easily implemented in different backends.

 ## Usage

-Basic example (rendering a Brick from Json data):
+This package defines a `Bricks.Brick` type that represent a brick element.
+It can be rendered to Html using the `Bricks.view` function and recovered from a JSON serialization using `Bricks.decodeString`.
+This very simple example shows how to process a JSON string and render the corresponding Brick object:

 ```elm
 module App exposing (..)